cimentadaj/ml_socsci/01_ml_framework.md

 <img src="./figs/unnamed-chunk-19-1.png" width="50%" style="display: block; margin: auto;" />

 In reality, what we usually want is something located in the middle of these two extremes: we want a model that is neither too flexible that overfits the data nor too unflexible that misses the signal.
 There is really no magical recipe to achieving the perfect model and our best approach is to understand our model's performance using techniques such as cross-validation to assess how much our model is overfitting/underfitting the data.
+Even experiencied machine learning practitioners can build models that overfit the data (one notable example is the results from the Fragile Families Challenge, see **HEREEE** put the plot of the paper where overfitting is huge).

 ## An example